 Post-Traumatic Stress Disorder Symptoms & Behaviors

 Although most people who experience a traumatic event often have severe reactions that may include anger, shock, nervousness, fear and guilt, those experiencing PTSD have their symptoms linger for over a month and aren’t able to function as well as before the triggering event occurred.
+This distinction differentiates PTSD from trauma and helps determine a clinical PTSD diagnosis.
 Even though the symptoms of PTSD can surface within a month of the traumatic event, sometimes they don’t appear until years after.

 Symptoms of PTSD fall into four categories: